Next Portuguese legislative election: Left Bloc

-The Left Bloc is expected to hold a leadership convention on 29 and 30 November 2025.
-At first, party leader Mariana Mortágua was expected to run for re-election, however, after the party's bad results in the May snap legislative election and the October 2025 local elections, Mortágua announced, on 25 October 2025, that she would not run for re-election after all and would resign from her seat in Parliament also.
-Former vice president of parliament, José Manuel Pureza, has announced his bid, while a group of critics of Mortágua's leadership, led by Adelino Fortunato, have announced their intention to run for the party's leadership in the convention.
-Three more motions from opposition groups were also tabled.
+The Left Bloc held a leadership convention on 29 and 30 November 2025.
+At first, party leader Mariana Mortágua was expected to run for re-election, however, after the party's poor showings in both the October local elections and in the May 2025 snap legislative election, Mortágua announced, on 25 October 2025, that she would not run for another term after all and would resign from her seat in Parliament also.
+Former vice president of parliament, José Manuel Pureza, announced a bid for the leadership, while a group of critics of Mortágua's leadership, led by Adelino Fortunato, also announced their intention to run for the party's leadership in the convention.
+Three other motions from opposition groups were also tabled, although one of them was not for the leadership itself.
+There were 598 delegates eligible to vote at the party convention.
+On 30 November 2025, José Manuel Pureza was easily elected as new leader with more than 81% of the delegates votes.